heptarch/heptarch.github.io/drafts/tarkovsky.md

 employ.
 Andrei was in Mykonos for the summer, and his instructions were so garbled by intermediaries that, by the time they reached me, no one could make sense of them.
+The retired film theorist, the cinematographer, the two administrative assistants, the graduate student in visual culture, even the janitor---none of them could

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->
 <!-- https://en.wikipedia.org/wiki/Tower_of_San_Niccol%C3%B2,_Florence-->